NVIDIA/NeMo-Framework-Launcher/README.md

 * Tensor and Pipeline Parallelism Conversion Support for GPT and T5
 * Supervised Fine-Tuning Support for GPT
 * RLHF (Reinforcement Learning from Human Feedback) for GPT
-* GPT and T5 models
-  * Ability to disable dropout in whole network
-  * Support for the ability to use different weight matrices for word embeddings and output prediction layer which has improved accuracy
-* GPT models
-  * For the linear layer in a network, the weight vector (or bias) has been removed which results in a faster and stable model with little impact to accuracy
-* New GPT configurations for 843M, 8B, and 43B parameters

 **NeMo Framework 23.03**
 * Per micro-batch data loader for GPT and BERT